Overview of AML in the United Kingdom

-The United Kingdom is one of the most effective and advanced fighters countries against money laundering, corruption, terrorist financing and fraud.
+The United Kingdom is one of the most effective and advanced fighters countries against money laundering, corruption, terrorist financing, and fraud.
 The United Kingdom has strict and advanced laws in place to prevent financial crimes.
 The UK has identified money laundering crimes by AML laws and has made it clear that money laundering should be prevented.
 The UK is also a member of the European Union and FATF.
 The UK's AML laws and controls comply with FATF recommendations and European Union Anti-Money Laundering directives.

-The United Kingdom (UK) AML laws are created with Proceeds of Crime Act 2002 (POCA).
+The United Kingdom (UK) AML laws are created with the Proceeds of Crime Act 2002 (POCA).
 According to POCA, attempting or helping money laundering is a big crime.
 Those who commit these crimes are punished with penalties.

 Some sectors are seen as high-risk sectors for money laundering.
 If countries want to prevent money laundering, they must regulate and supervise high-risk businesses.
 Regulators in the UK considered the following sectors as high risk.
 AML regulations apply to these sectors.
 Businesses that fail AML compliance face a risk of penalties.

 Company service providers

 The United Kingdom has defined financial crimes precisely by law.
 Money laundering and terrorist financing crimes under the Proceeds of Crime Act 2002 and the Terrorism Act 2000 can be sentenced to up to 14 years in prison, and fraud crimes under the 2006 Fraud Act can be imprisoned for up to 10 years.
 In addition, businesses that do not carry out AML checks are considered to have helped these crimes.
 Regulators impose great penalties on these businesses.
-Businesses that are on the agenda with crime experience loss of reputation and loss of customer confidence.
-Sanction Scanner helps businesses AML compliance processes.
+Businesses that are on the agenda with crime experience a loss of reputation and loss of customer confidence.
+Sanction Scanner helps businesses with AML compliance processes.
 With our AML solutions, Businesses can meet AML requirements in the UK.
 You can contact us to get information about our AML solutions.